Seven Key Areas

 How will you fund and resource your new festivals?

-Could you open up your place of worship for a party or fete on environmental issues; create a forum for debate; issue an invitation to people in your wider community inviting them to come and tell their story?
+Considering this, could you open up your place of worship for a party or fête on environmental issues; create a forum for debate; issue an invitation to people in your wider community inviting them to come and tell their story?

 How would you advertise such events and have you considered the environmental impacts of doing so, such as the use of materials for leaflets?

-Celebrate good new developments, efforts to protect habitats and eco-systems better, and give thanks?
+Can you celebrate good new developments, efforts to protect habitats and eco-systems better, and give thanks?
 Could you encourage new habits of celebration among members of your community in a dedicated space?